hphelion/docs.hpcloud.com/apispecs/devex/messaging/publish-api.md

 -->

 * title - string - brief title of the message to convey significance
-* message - string - message to be sent (4096 char limit)
+* message - string - message to be sent

 <!---
 *Either put 'This call does not require a request body' or include JSON/XML request data structure*